My Florence & Pisa Story – Sore Feet, Ripped Shorts And Lots Of Steps!

-I travelled all around Italy and down to Croatia using Flixbus – they were cheap, clean, comfy coaches that came with free wifi.
+I traveled all around Italy and down to Croatia using Flixbus – they were cheap, clean, comfy coaches that came with free wifi.

 What more could I ask for?

-If you’re planning travelling around Europe, I’d highly recommend checking them out.
+If you’re planning traveling around Europe, I’d highly recommend checking them out.

 Whilst I was on the coach, I was hoping that Florence wasn’t going to be anything like Rome.

 If you read my previous story post, you’ll know that I didn’t have the best experience in Rome and I was just hoping that the two cities weren’t going to be similar.